vankur017/Build_BiteBuddy/README.md

 Instructions to Start Backend Server
+Clone the repository "https://github.com/vankur017/Bite-Buddy" (don't focus on frontend folder just start backend server)

-Clone the repository and navigate to the backend folder using the command:
+Navigate to the backend folder on cmd or terminal in VsCode using the command:

-    cd backend
+    -cd backend

 Run the following command to install the required node_modules:

      -npm install
-     -npm start(You will see server running at port 4200) Dummy Credit Card Details:
+     -npm start(You will see server is now running on port 4200) Dummy Credit Card Details:

     Card Number: 4242 4242 4242 4242